How to Access Rapid Testing

 You may also be able to get rapid testing through your employer or school

 All employers with 10 or more employees can provide rapid testing to their staff.
 Ask your employer about the arrangements they are putting in place.
-If you are an employer and you want to know more about employer testing, click here.
+If you are an employer, find out more about employer testing

 Care sector staff can find more information about testing on the Sutton Care Hub